onyx-and-iris/voicemeeter-api-ruby/README.md

 # loads a config file named test2.xml in default config directory
 vmr.command.load('test2.xml')
-# saves a config file named test2.xml in default config directory
+# saves a config file named save0.xml in default config directory
 vmr.command.save('save0.xml')
 ```

-#### Run tests
+### Run tests
-For available tests use
+To see a list of available tests run:
 ```
-rake --tasks
+Bundle exec rake --tasks
 ```
 Then, for example, if you wish to run tests for Voicemeeter version basic,
 test type pass: